t-edson/SynFacilCompletion/README.md

 ![SynFacilCompletion](http://blog.pucp.edu.pe/blog/tito/wp-content/uploads/sites/610/2014/09/synfacilcomplet1.png "Título de la imagen")

-This highlighter is based on the highlighter https://github.com/t-edson/SynFacilSyn , and includes all his options, and others special for defining the code-completion feature.
+This highlighter is based on the highlighter https://github.com/t-edson/SynFacilSyn , and includes all its options, and others special for defining the code-completion feature.

 This library works in the same way that the SynFacilSyn library works.
 It uses a XML file to define the syntax, and additionally, the words for the completion code.